Every website uses images, and WordPress photo gallery plugins make it easy to display those images attractively.

 Other helpful features available in either the free or premium version include:

-- Image watermarking and right-click protection
+- Image watermarking and right-click protection.

-- Social sharing buttons
+- Social sharing buttons.

-- Option to display Facebook albums
+- Options to display Facebook albums.

-- Lots of different gallery template options
+- Lots of different gallery template options.

-- eCommerce add-ons to sell digital content from your website
+- ecommerce add-ons to sell digital content from your website.

-Reasons To Use Photo Gallery by WD
+Reasons to Use Photo Gallery by 10Web

 - You can include both images and videos in your galleries with the premium version.